Inist-CNRS/node-inist-ark/README.md

 - INIST NAAN will not change and is this integer: 67375
 - Sub-publisher is handled by a [centralized ARK registry for INIST](todo add the link)
 - Identifier is a string of 8 uppercase characters from this alphabet 0123456789BCDFGHJKLMNPQRSTVWXZ
-- Check sum is 1 character calculated from the ARK identifier following the [ISSN checksum algorithme](https://en.wikipedia.org/wiki/International_Standard_Serial_Number#Code_format).
+- Check sum is 1 character calculated from the ARK identifier following the [NCDA checksum algorithm](http://search.cpan.org/~jak/Noid/noid#NOID_CHECK_DIGIT_ALGORITHM).
 It is used to help detecting mispelled ARK.

 ## Install